Last Updated on March 8, 2023 by Marjon Ramos

-Rabbits dig holes for a variety of reasons like when they’re trying to hide from predators, to protect their kits, to hide their food/resources, and to protect themselves from the elements.
+Rabbits dig holes for a variety of reasons.
+Like when they’re trying to hide from predators, to protect their kits, to hide their food or resources, and to protect themselves from the elements.

-Now that I’ve given you the gist of the article, read on as I explain in more details why rabbits dig holes then fill them in:
+Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits dig holes and then fill them in:

 Reasons why rabbits dig holes.